Easy vegan gingerbread cookies that can be made soft or crunchy. They have just the right amount of warm spices and a hint of molasses!

 Four image collage showing how to mix the brown sugar, vegan butter and molasses in a mixing bowl.

-If your cookie dough is a little dry, feel free to add a little milk and mix again.
-Or if it's a little too sticky, add a little more flour and mix again.
+If your cookie dough is a little dry, add a dash of milk and mix again.
+Or, if your dough is too sticky, add a little more flour and mix again.

 Two image collage adding dry ingredients to mixing bowl and final cookie dough.